hmarszalek/CRC-File-Checker-In-Assembly/README.md

 ## Code Structure

-The assembly code is organized into several key sections that work together to calculate the CRC checksum for files with fragmented data.
+The assembly code is organized into several key sections.
 Below is an overview of the main components:

 -   **Data Section**: This section defines variables and buffers needed for file handling, input storage, and CRC calculation.
 It includes: